crystal-lang/crystal/CONTRIBUTING.md

 your installation.

 Next, make changes to the standard library, making sure you also provide corresponding specs.
-To run the specs for the standard library, run `bin/crystal spec/std_spec.cr`.
+To run the specs for the standard library, run `make std_spec`.
 To run a particular spec: `bin/crystal spec/std/array_spec.cr`.
+You can use `make help` for a list of available make targets.

 Note: at this point you might get long compile error that include "library not found for: ...".
 This means you are [missing some libraries](https://github.com/crystal-lang/crystal/wiki/All-required-libraries).